Lucinda Bliss: Education

 Bliss earned a Bachelor of Arts (B.A.) from Skidmore College in Art History in 1988 and a Master of Fine Arts (M.F.A.) in Visual Art from Vermont College in 1999.

 Career

-Bliss is currently Associate Provost and Dean of Graduate Studies at Massachusetts College of Art and Design.
+Bliss currently serves as the Dean of the College of Arts & Media at the University of Colorado Denver.
+She served as the Associate Provost and Dean of Graduate Studies at Massachusetts College of Art and Design.
 She was previously Dean of Graduate Studies at the New Hampshire Institute of Art (NHIA) in Manchester, New Hampshire.
 Bliss’ teaching positions have included Professor of Liberal Studies in the undergraduate program of the Union Institute & University in Montpelier, VT, Assistant Professor at Colby College, and teaching at the Maine College of Art, the University of Southern Maine, and with the Crit Lab.